lscottcline/tc7241/README.md

 tc7241
 ======

-Sample contact application for Scott Cline
+Sample contact application for Scott Cline in class demonstrating using local storage.